 My next epiphany was the realisation that although the environmental problems challenging most industrial economies concern the detritus of their industrial processes; (i.e. pollution) paradoxically, in Australia, one of the most urbanised societies in the world, the most serious environmental issues are those relating to non-urban land management.

 Some years later I abandoned my nascent legal career to become an experimental farmer.
 I and a small group of like minded people were acquired by 50ha of grazing land near Victor Harbor on the Fleurieu Peninsula.
 Inspired by concepts like Permaculture and other forms of analogue forestry our purpose was to develop more sustainable land uses.
 Over thirty years later, my wife Christine and I are the only ones still employed in this endeavour, and we have paid a substantial price for our efforts.”

 Co-owner, CEO and labourer of Ferret Farm

-The conceptual framework underpinning this project was articulated nearly forty years ago.
+The conceptual framework underpinning this project was articulated over forty years ago.
 It has evolved significantly since its genesis, but still resides within the parameters of the original design criteria.